Migrant boat breaks up off Italian coast, killing nearly 60

 The rescue operation involved a helicopter and police aircraft, as well as vessels from state firefighter squads, the Coast Guard and border police.
 Local fishermen also joined in the search.

-Pope Francis told the faithful in St. Peter’s Square that he was praying for the dead, the missing and the survivors.
-He added he also was praying for the rescuers “and for those who give welcome” to the migrants.
+Pope Francis told the faithful in St. Peter’s Square that he was praying for the dead, the missing and the survivors, as well as for rescuers “and for those who give welcome” to the migrants.

 “It’s an enormous tragedy,” Crotone Mayor Vincenzo Voce told RAI.
 “In solidarity, the city will find places in the cemetery” for the dead.